I dread events like birthdays, weddings, baby showers, and any event that requires gifting.

 This could be a vendor shop or gifting service that is part of a larger establishment e.g. in a section of a supermarket or a mobile gift shop, moving from an event to the other.

 For increased profits though, you may have to do both.
 Get an offline store and also sell online.

 Choosing Items to Sell in Kenyan Gift Shops.

-When picking, items in a gift hamper, it is important to consider the messages that the items sends.
+When picking, items in a gift hamper, it is important to consider the messages that the items sent.

-It is sometimes important to place at least one unique item in your gift package so that consumers cannot put value to it.
+It is sometimes important to place at least one unique item in your gift package so that consumers cannot put a value on it.

 Some common items included in gift packages include flowers, baked goods, wine, chocolate, jewelry, notebooks, and stationery.

 Buy these items from other businesses, repackage, sort, and sell.

 Because your business as a gift service company is to put happiness in the faces of others, you will need to be creative.